anrhouses/importance_qRF/README.md

   - **infolder** where the raw data are
   - **outfolder** where to store the samples
   - **resfolder** where to store the results

+**NOTE** The *CASE.list_NcYY.txt* files contains the list of cluster indices to reproduce the results for YY clusters.

+**OUTPUT** PAWN sensitivity measures and p-value of the KS test
+- SS.m,PP.m: for absolute error
+- SS.ca,PP.ca: for coverage indicator
+- SS.crps,PP.crps: for CRPS

 The necessary R packages are:
 - [ranger](https://doi.org/10.32614/CRAN.package.ranger) for training qRF models